Canadian Permits and Visas

 - IRCC notes processing times for a TRV application made through this office.

-- NOTE: If you are applying online, the eligibility questionnaire requires you to state that you want to study or work in Canada (matching your current status) to be offered access to the TRV application.
+- IMPORTANT (if you are applying online): the eligibility questionnaire requires you to state that you want to study or work in Canada (matching your current status) to be offered access to the TRV application.
 If you select ‘visit’, you will only be offered a chance to change your status in Canada to that of a visitor.

 How To Apply